Corpus Christi Hall 1549-1871

 In 1818 a Chantry Commissioner’s report stated there were 10 day boys and 15 borders.

 Why did they move from this school in 1871?

 In the mid 19th century the search for a new site started.
 The first reason according to Streatfeild’s History (1915) was that an increasing number of boys were joining the school, because at this time, there was a growing demand for education.
 The school currently had about 46 day students and 8 borders.
 Another reason was the old site was seen as a place of commercial value being close to the river, and surrounded by factories, therefore the land could be sold at a reasonable price and another plot of more suitable land be purchased.
 Revenue of £3,500 was raised for the move.
 The plot on the Tonbridge Road was more away from the hustle and bustle of the busy area in which Corpus Christi was situated.
 Mr Elton’s Report of 1869 appears to contradict Streatfeild’s view by stating students number were decreasing and stresses concerns about the location as sailors and bargemen as well as other ‘undesirables’ regularly walked through the playground.

-In 1866 there were 46 day scholars between 10-16 years old and 8 borders, all in the Headmaster’s house.
+In 1866 there were 46 day scholars between 10-16 years old and 8 boarders, all in the Headmaster’s house.

 Tonbridge Road 1871 - 1930

 This period coincided with great changes in education.
 It was the early days of central government involvement initially encouraging, and then enforcing through legislation, a wider curriculum with more emphasis on science, technology and physical training.
 Both the School Governors and the Kent Education Committee were anxious to acquire larger buildings and bigger playing fields, and then Alderman George Foster Clark made a gift of land in Barton Road in 1924, so plans for a move to our 5th site were put in place.